Jomsaruj/Express-series2-WeatherQualityApp/README.md

 In this case we will fetch data from: https://api.waqi.info/feed/shanghai/?token=demo

-NOTE: As you can see parameter token has value "demo", please register to get your own token key.
+NOTE: As you can see parameter token has value "demo", If you want actual result please register to get your own token key.
+Anyway "demo" token will do for now, if you just want to learn how to fecth data from web